 How will Covid affect our day?

 Apart from using hand gel, signing on individually and bringing your own refreshments, not much at all.
-The environment we run in enables social distancing and the fact that we’d naturally be wearing gloves and helmets helps.
+The environment we run in enables social distancing and the fact that we’d normally be wearing gloves and helmets helps.
 For more info check our provisions here.

 Do I need a licence?

 You do not need to have a bike licence, as we are permitted by the Auto Cycle Union (ACU) to run on private land, although you do need to be a competent rider.

 You must be able to ride a motorcycle confidently but do not need to have any off-road experience.
 The course is designed to take you from the very beginning and whatever your ability in other disciplines, everyone on the course will be a newcomer to flattrack.

 For the level 1 course you will be riding CRF 125’s or CRF 100’s for smaller, younger pupils.
 These bikes are perfect to begin your training, with just the right amount of power and weight, making them easy to handle.

 What ages do you cater for?

 Our youngest riders are about 10 years old and must be tall enough to handle a CRF 100.
 There is no upper age limit, however you must still have good eyesight (can be corrected) and be physically fit, as it is a very demanding sport.